DFHack/dfhack/docs/guides/quickfort-user-guide.rst

    Cw Cw    Cw #
    #  #  #  #  #

-Note my generosity -- in addition to the bed (:kbd:`b`) I've built a chest (:kbd:`c`) here for the dwarf as well.
+Note my generosity -- in addition to the bed (:kbd:`b`) I've built a container (:kbd:`h`) here for the dwarf as well.
 You must use the full series of keys needed to build something in each cell, e.g. :kbd:`C`:kbd:`w` indicates we should enter DF's constructions submenu (:kbd:`C`) and select walls (:kbd:`w`).